Best Zepbound Providers That Accept Insurance in 2026

 Zepbound Savings Card breakdown

-| Card version | Your copay | Who qualifies |
+| Card scenario | Your copay | Who qualifies |

 |---|---|---|

-| Single-dose pen (plan covers pen) | As little as $25/fill | Commercially insured patients whose plan covers the pen |
+| Plan covers single-dose pen | As little as $25 per fill | Commercially insured patients whose plan covers the pen |

-| Single-dose pen (plan doesn't cover pen) | As low as $499/month | Commercially insured; plan doesn't cover pen |
+| Plan does not cover single-dose pen | As low as $499/month | Commercially insured; plan does not cover the pen |

-| KwikPen card | Varies | When plan doesn't cover KwikPen specifically |
+| KwikPen specific savings | Separate KwikPen card terms | When plan does not cover the KwikPen specifically |

-Savings subject to monthly maximums ($100/1-month fill, $200/2-month, $300/3-month) and annual cap of $1,300.
-Maximum 13 fills per calendar year.
-Card expires 12/31/2026.
-Patients on Medicare, Medicaid, TRICARE, VA, or any government program are excluded.
+Savings are subject to monthly caps ($100/1-month fill, $200/2-month, $300/3-month) and an annual cap of $1,300.
+Single-dose pen card: up to 13 fills per calendar year.
+KwikPen card: up to 11 fills per calendar year.
+Card expires December 31, 2026.
+Government insurance — Medicare, Medicaid, TRICARE, VA, CHIP, or any state drug assistance program — is excluded by the manufacturer terms.

 Zepbound without insurance coverage